Before connecting to our WebSocket API, ensure you have the following:

 wss://realtime.insightsentry.com/newsfeed

-Both endpoints require authentication using your WebSocket API key, but the format differs slightly:
+Both endpoints require your WebSocket API key, but the authentication format varies by endpoint.

-Authentication is combined with your subscription request (detailed in the next section).
+Combine authentication with your subscription request (covered in the next section).

-Send only the API key in a simplified format:
+Send only your API key in this simplified format:

 {